Dominicgrossi/Dominicgrossi.github.io/index.md

 **About the Portfolio**

 All relevant files can be found in my public [GitHub Repository](https://github.com/Dominicgrossi/Allstate-Interview-Portfolio).
 The repository contains two macro-enabled workbooks.
 Two macro-enabled Excel applications are included in my repository.
-One is a tool that plays out a the six-sided dice rolling component of the popular tabletop game Warhammer: Age of Sigmar.
-The other macro was a tool I developed to produce simulated call-center data.
+One macro was a tool I developed to produce simulated call-center data.
 This tool was used to generate all data used for the Oracle, SQL and Tableau samples included within my repository.